Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Extended ensemble Kalman techniques for hierarchical state-space models

-For HSSMs of the form \eqref{eq:transmodel}--\eqref{eq:paramodel} with non-Gaussian observations or unknown parameters, we now propose extended EnKF methods.
+For HSSMs of the form \eqref{eq:transmodel}--\eqref{eq:paramodel} with non-Gaussian observations or unknown parameters, we now propose extended EnK techniques.
 The general idea is to approximate the inference on the state vector in suitable existing Bayesian inference techniques using the EnKF or the EnKS.